MayamaTakeshi/redmine_rt/README.md

 # redmine_rt

-This works only on Rails 5.2.1 or above (use redmine head)

 Requirement:
   redmine_base_deface >= '0.0.1'

+This works with Redmine 4 (using ActionCable) and 3 (using websocket-rails).

-Install this following usual plugin installation procedure.
+Install it following usual plugin installation procedure.
+Then:

+***For Redmine 4***:
-Then add create file in redmine/app/cable.yml with the following content:
+Add create file in redmine/app/cable.yml with the following content:
 ```
 development:
   adapter: redis